Amazon Consultant

 Difference Between Both The Centrals:

-Brand owners basically have two options to sell their products on Amazon:
+Brand owners have two options to sell their products on Amazon:

 1st Party: also known as First Party sells to Amazon through Vendor Central.
 They sell to Amazon at wholesale rates and once the inventory is sent to Amazon, their work is done.
 Amazon pays for that inventory and gets the ownership of those products.